Bios4Biol/MINTIA/README.md

 | **`rpsblast`** | `2.9.0` || | |

 #### Databanks
-Reference databases are needed to the "annotate" module.
+Reference databases are required for the "annotate" module.
 - NR
 - Uniprot/Swissprot
 - COGs